How Long Do Cats Go Missing For? And Why?

 Checklist: What you can do to quickly find your lost cat

-- Call out your cat’s name.
-Keep some of their favorite food around the house to lure them in.
+Keep some of their favorite food around the house to lure them in. - Search your immediate area

-- Search your immediate area.
-Watch out for dark hiding places, tall trees and roofs.
+Watch out for dark hiding places, tall trees and roofs. - Ask neighbors

-- Check with the municipality or road maintenance department whether a dead cat was found on the street.
+Or road maintenance department whether a dead cat was found on the street. - Get in touch with your local animal welfare organizations and shelters

-- Distribute flyers in your neighborhood (if necessary, place an advertisement in the local newspaper or in a daily newspaper)
+If necessary, place an advertisement in the local newspaper or in a daily newspaper. - Share a photo of your missing cat on your social media channels

-- Share a photo of your missing cat on your social media channels.
 Encourage your friends and family to distribute it as much as possible.

 Read more tips to find a lost cat here.